 Find out what they ARE doing.

-Even as I said it, I questioned myself on why it mattered how much time was spent studying.
+Even as I said it, I questioned why it mattered how much time was spent studying.
 I realized that I was asking the WRONG question, and when I asked another question, which I’ll get to in a moment, I could pinpoint the problem.

 As it turns about, he had read the definitions numerous times.
 Then he had used an app to translate.
-(He hadn’t even had to type the words; he scanned them with his phone and Arabic appeared, as if by magic, as he demonstrated to me.)
+(He hadn’t even had to type the words; he scanned them with his phone, and Arabic appeared, as if by magic, as he demonstrated to me.)
 Finally, he had then written each word three times.

 With further questioning, I discovered that he had never tried to reword the definitions into his own words, had never tried to make connections between the words and their meanings and his life and prior knowledge, and hadn’t even thought about spelling patterns and the letters much less said them aloud, in chunks, as he wrote the words.
 He hadn’t tried to visualize the words or their meanings.
 He hadn’t tried to use them in context in speaking or in writing.
 Indeed, there was a lot he hadn’t done.